torch/rnn/doc/sequencer.md

 <a name='rnn.sequencer'></a>
 # Sequencer Modules #

-Modules that `forward` entire sequences through a decorated `AbstractRecurrent` instance :
+Modules that `forward` entire sequences through an RNN :
  * [AbstractSequencer](sequencer.md#rnn.AbstractSequencer) : an abstract class inherited by Sequencer, Repeater, RecurrentAttention, etc.;
  * [Sequencer](sequencer.md#rnn.Sequencer) : applies an encapsulated module to all elements in an input sequence  (Tensor or Table);
  * [SeqLSTM](sequencer.md#rnn.SeqLSTM) : a faster version of `nn.Sequencer(nn.RecLSTM)` where the `input` and `output` are tensors;